-The total 50-year cost of existing and new HCP measures is estimated to be \$550 million with an average annual cost estimated to be \$11 million (\$9.55 million future cost of HCP measures plus \$1.45 million future cost of new HCP measures).
-The total 30-year average cost of existing and new HCP measures is estimated to be \$333.6 million with an average annual cost of existing and new HCP measures estimated to be \$11.1 million.
+The total 50-year cost of existing and new Wells HCP measures is estimated to be \$550 million with an average annual cost estimated to be \$11 million (\$9.55 million future cost of Wells HCP measures plus \$1.45 million future cost of new Wells HCP measures).
+The total 30-year average cost of existing and new Wells HCP measures is estimated to be \$333.6 million.

-In addition to the proposed HCP costs, Douglas PUD has also developed cost estimates associated with the implementation of the proposed Aquatic Settlement Agreement, terrestrial resources management plans (Wildlife and Botanical, Avian Protection, Recreation, and Historic Properties), and Douglas PUD's Land Use Policy.
+In addition to the proposed Wells HCP costs, Douglas PUD has also developed cost estimates associated with the implementation of the proposed ASA, terrestrial resources management plans (Wildlife and Botanical, Avian Protection, Recreation, and Historic Properties), and Douglas PUD's Land Use Policy.
 Over the term of a 50-year license, the cost of these additional relicensing measures will be \$93.6 million (\$1.87 million per year).
 Over the term of a 30-year license these measures are expected to cost \$58.4 million (\$1.95 million per year) (Tables 4.0-4 to 4.0-14 in Exhibit D).

 Combining the costs associated with all of the PM&E measures proposed for the Wells Project license, the total Proposed PM&E Cost will be \$643.6 million (\$12.9 million per year) and \$392.1 million (\$13.1 million per year) for a 50- or 30-year license term, respectively.
-This does not include the cost of the Off-License Settlement Agreement (Table 4.0-15).

-3.6 Projected Resources to Meet Requirements
+3.2 Projected Resources to Meet Requirements